Latest Posts

 Gifts to spouse or charity

 There is usually no Capital Gains Tax (CGT) to be paid on the transfer of assets to a spouse or civil partner.
-There is, however, still a disposal that has taken place for CGT purposes effectively at no gain or loss on the date of the transfer.
-When
+However, the gift is still treated as a disposal that has taken place for CGT purposes, on a no- gain no-loss basis.
+When the asset is

 Read article